-EarthEd is a two-part program designed to help teachers to teach great science in K-12 classrooms.
+The EarthEd Institute is a two-part program designed to help teachers to teach great science in K-12 classrooms.
 The program is held annually over the summer.

 Part I, the EarthEd Institute, is a week-long intensive workshop specifically for grade 6–12 teachers of Living Environment, Earth Science, and other science courses.
 There are two sections (Earth Science and Environmental Science) being offered this year with 24 spots in each.
 Each day’s theme revolves around major topics in these disciplines.
 For example, the earth sciences course has daily themes such as rocks and minerals, remote sensing, sediments and ice cores, volcanoes, and climate science.
 The environmental curriculum also has daily themes such as ecology, pollution, restoration, hydrology, and evolution.
 Each day consists of presentations from research scientists in these fields, followed by hands-on activities and lab work.
 Each afternoon, we take these topics and help science teachers to develop lab activities, lessons, and relevant information that helps you fit into New York State common core and Next Gen science standards.